 Mildred was only 17 and living at 321 5th St. (Ave?) in Portland when she married Graham P. Henson, 25 Sep 1922 , a Bellman at the Alder Hotel and a waiter at the Arlington Club.
 They married in Vancouver, Washington 4-5 months before Oren was born.
 DNA evidence confirms that he was not Oren’s father.
 Mildred & Graham Henson moved to San Francisco.
 I have now discovered that they did have another child, Barbara Beverly Henson.
 Pam recently had a match to one of her sons and perhaps a granddaughter.
 I was able to confirm that Barbara married a man by the name of Clyde Edgar and had 5 children.
 She passed away in San Diego in 2014.
 Her father, Graham Henson, also remarried.
-His obituary lists 3 more children by his second wife, and mistakenly put a comma between Barbara and Edgar, making me think there was another son…but it was Barbara’s married name.
+His obituary lists 3 more children by his second wife, which mistakenly put a comma between Barbara and Edgar, making me think there was another son…but it was Barbara’s married name.

 Mildred’s father’s obituary (1956) gave her last name as Rogers.
 Mildred K is listed in the 1954 San Francisco city directory with Gerald W Rogers.
 I have been unable to find a death record for her…there were several Mildred Rogers in California…

 Due to DNA cousin matches, I have clear DNA evidence that Oren’s biological father descends from the notorious Charles Napoleon Bonaparte Rand (also known as John T. Rand) a miner/teamster/dairyman, who killed his wife and baby and committed suicide in 1888 in Montana.
 (His family goes back to Maine; his wife’s to Rhode Island.